downingbots/RLDonkeycar/README.md

 The PPO models for the actor are stored in: rlpilot_actor  rlpilot_critic

 donkeystate.json is a human-readable and editable json file track-specific state and throttle starting points.
 Track-specific state includes white/yellow color computations and lane width.
 The "minThrottle" is the starting throttle to look at when using Optical Flow to determine whether moving.
-In the current implemenation, the value can change dramatically based upon whether you are running in simulation (set to near-zero), or running with a bad or drained battery.
-If you change batteries, you proably need to manually edit the file to reset the minThrottle (to around 30 with my car / battery.)
+In the current implementation, the value can change dramatically based upon whether you are running in simulation (set to near-zero), or running with a bad or drained battery.
+If you change batteries, you probably need to manually edit the file to reset the minThrottle (to around 30 with my car / battery.)

 #### Configuration Parameters in [RLConfig.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLConfig.py)